-Do you want to know the top 3 reasons you will fail at filmmaking?
+Do you want to know the top 3 reasons you will fail in filmmaking?
 Or better yet, would you like to know how to avoid the excuses and become a filmmaking success?
 If so, you’re in the right place.

 (I can’t stand asking for permission to make movies.)

 With that said, whenever I do an email blast, I get a lot of responses from filmmakers.
-And while most of these responses are positive – I also get a lot of email from filmmakers telling me why they can’t make a movie.
+And while most of the responses are positive – I also get a lot of email from filmmakers telling me why they can’t make a movie.
 These responses are full of limiting excuses.

 And in our short time together, I’d like to help you avoid these.

 3 Reasons You Will Fail In Filmmaking (Avoid The Excuses)

 In order to save you the trouble, I thought I would take a moment to echo the top 3 reasons you will fail in filmmaking.